Which Management Styles Will Deliver the Best Outcome After the Pandemic?

 Some people see mushroom management as the worst of the worst.
 This management style involves keeping people in the dark and controlling them with negative tactics.
 It takes its name from mushroom farming’s use of low light levels and manure.
 Indicators of mushroom management are:

-- Narcissistic leadership – preparedness to sacrifice business goals for personal gain and/or unwillingness to accept blame.
+- Egotistical leadership – preparedness to sacrifice business goals for personal gain and/or unwillingness to accept blame.

 - Sidelining talent because you feel threatened.